cloudchentrial/2D-mmo-experimental/README.md

 An example of MMO creation.<br>

 Motivation<br>
-Had a dream to complete Chinese university degree by self-training.
+Contributor himself had a dream to complete Chinese university degree by self-training one time in his whole life.
 Motivated by Pokemon Go producer John Hanke interview video "Build your first MMO.".

 Status<br>
 Runnable.<br>